Sanjoy Ghose: Career

-After launching CHARKHA, he decided to work in the insurgent prone Upper Assam, specifically in Majuli island on the Brahmaputra.
-His father recollected the family discussions around this decision. " When we were dissuading Sanjoy from going to the terrorism-ridden Assam", he replied, "then whose son will you send ?"
+Recognising the potential of mainstream media to highlight rural development issues and drive change, Sanjoy launched CHARKHA on 24 October 1994 in New Delhi, with the goal of turning action into words.
+Its official vision is "To contribute towards building a harmonious, inclusive society empowered by knowledge."

 Through the sponsorship of Association of Voluntary Agencies for Rurul Development, North East (AVARD-NE) Sanjoy and seven colleagues set up base in Majuli island on the Brahmaputra river in April 1996.
 The island faced annual flooding and erosion of land.
-The island had shrunk by around 500 square kilometres in the last twenty years.
 Around February 1997, he and his team mobilised around 30,000 human days of voluntary labour (shram dhan).
 An experimental stretch of 1.7 kilometres of land was protected from erosion, by building embankments: using only local resources and their knowledge.
 The following year this protected stretch of the island survived the floods.

-Sanjoy, in this short time, had also diversified the social activities in Majuli: around health (malaria prevention),livelihoods (design, and manufacturing of bamboo and woven products), and education (village libraries).

-It appears that by doing so, Sanjoy and his group had displeased a powerful local Government works contractor lobby: which also provided patronage to the United Liberation Front of Assam (ULFA).
-When posters were put up by presumably this contractor lobby, which would have lost its annual lucrative contracts for "flood protection": many locals participated in a public meeting on 1 June 1997, to express solidarity with the constructive work done.
-The local police offered Sanjoy protection, in view of the public threats issued by ULFA.
-Sanjoy however refused this, in tune with his personal beliefs that "local people are my best protection".
-ULFA abducted Sanjoy on 4 July 1997.